Comparative Study of Cognitive Decline in Elderly Patients Using Benzodiazepine vs. Non-Benzodiazepine Anxiolytics

 DOI:

-Background: Among elderly patients with the anxiety disorders, anxiolytic prescriptions, including benzodiazepines and non-benzodiazepine sedative agents are frequently used.
-However, these medications are known to have the risk of having serious effects on cognition.
-The main purpose of the current research is to determine a comparative rate of dementia in elderly patients on benzodiazepines or non-benzodiazepine anxiolytics.
+Background: Among elderly patients with anxiety disorders, anxiolytic prescriptions, including benzodiazepines and non-benzodiazepine sedative agents, are frequently used.
+However, these medications are known to have the risk of having profound effects on cognition.
+The primary purpose of the current research is to determine a comparative rate of dementia in elderly patients on benzodiazepines or non-benzodiazepine anxiolytics.

-Objectives: First of all, the efficacy of benzodiazepine and non-benzodiazepine anxiolytics will be compared with helping of short-time memory, attention, and main executive abilities in the elderly patients.
+Objectives: to find the efficacy of benzodiazepine and non-benzodiazepine anxiolytics will be compared to the help of short-term memory, attention, and primary executive abilities in elderly patients.

-Place and Duration of Study: Department of Pharmacy, Lady Reading Hospital-Peshawar, starting from: 05 January 2021 till: 05 July 2022.
+Place and Duration of Study: Department of Pharmacy Lady Reading Hospital-Peshawar, starting from January 05 January 05, 2021, till July 05 July 05, 2022.

 Methods: This study was conducted on 150 elderly patients provided with either benzodiazepines or non-benzodiazepine anxiolytics with equal division of the groups into 75 each.
-The patients’ cognitive function was evaluated by Mini-Metal State Examination (MMSE), Montreal Cognitive Assessment (MoCA) at the beginning and after six months of medication.
-The participants’ demographic characteristics showed that the mean age was 70.
+The patient's cognitive function was evaluated by Mini-Metal State Examination (MMSE) and Montreal Cognitive Assessment (MoCA) at the beginning and after six months of medication.
+The participants' demographic characteristics showed that the mean age was 70.
 5 years, with 5.
-3 years standard deviation.
-The results of systematically cognitive tests were analyzed with one-way ANOVA to compare them, while ‘p-value less than 0.
-05’ was established as significant.
+3-year standard deviation.
+The results of systematic cognitive tests were analyzed with one-way ANOVA to compare them, while 'p-value less than 0.
+05' was established as significant.

 Downloads